 Home

-Following the very successful Early Wellington Dances afternoon in 2023 to celebrate the RSCDS Centenary, the Wellington Region has organised a special afternoon of Historical RSCDS Dances for intermediate dancers and above.
+Following the very successful Early Wellington Dances afternoon in 2023 to celebrate the RSCDS Centenary, the Wellington Region organised a special afternoon of Historical RSCDS Dances for intermediate dancers and above on Saturday 27 April 2024.

-Rod Downey will teach the dances.
-To add to this special afternoon, Lynne Scott and Sam Berkahn will provide the music.
+Wellington Region President and Johnsonville tutor Rod Downey selected and taught the dances.
+To add to this special afternoon, Lynne Scott and Sam Berkahn provided the music.
+We also welcomed Edith Campbell who had suggested having this afternoon of older dances.

 Wellington Region Hogmanay 2023